 Julie’s training in Kyokushin Karate began in January, 2005.
 What began as a hobby for physical fitness very quickly turned into a Passion and subsequently has started a new life journey for Julie.

-Julie is an Assistant Instructor for the Beginners Kids Class in the Banff Dojo, attending and instructing as well as attending adults classes.
+Julie is an Instructor in the Banff Dojo, instructing and attending all classes.

 Julie stepped up in January 2008 and began teaching a Beginners Karate Class.
 The kids ranged in age from 5 to 10 years old.
 All were new to Kyokushin Karate and some due to age to any organized sports club as well.

-Julie finds training alongside the children of the club as well as her own, both rewarding and fulfilling.
-“To see the gleen in their eyes when it clicks and finally makes sense to them is an absolute joy and has been one of the highlights to my journey thus far”.
-An added bonus for Julie is training along side one of her own children and seeing the growth not only in class, but in their everyday lives as well.
-Julie also donates her time as the club administrator.
+Julie started training alongside the children of the club as well as her own, and found it both rewarding and fulfilling.
+“To see the gleen in their eyes when it clicks and finally makes sense to them is an absolute joy and has been one of the highlights to my journey far”.
+Julie is the club administrator and main instructor for Fitness Kickboxing.